JoeyJoHa/OLMv1/README.md

 ### Permission Analysis

 **Note**: When analyzing operator permissions, always review both `clusterPermissions` and `permissions` sections.
 The Quay operator example above only shows `permissions` as it doesn't include `clusterPermissions`.

+> **⚠️ macOS/Windows Users**: When using `opm` with Podman, the `--skip-tls` flag may not work due to Podman's client-server architecture.
+You may need to configure insecure registries within the Podman Machine.
+See the [RBAC Manager documentation](hack/tools/rbac-manager/README.md#podman-machine-configuration-macoswindows) for detailed setup instructions.

 **Query required permissions for an operator:**